Year-End Tax Planning for Individuals

 New Tax Rate Structure for the Kiddie Tax

-Under the TCJA, the kiddie tax rules have changed.
-For tax years 2018 through 2025, unearned income exceeding $2,100 is taxed at the rates paid by trusts and estates.
-For ordinary income (amounts over $12,501), the maximum rate is 37 percent.
+The kiddie tax rules changed under the TCJA.
+For tax years 2018 through 2025, unearned income exceeding $2,200 is taxed at the rates paid by trusts and estates.
+For ordinary income (amounts over $12,750), the maximum rate is 37 percent.
 For long-term capital gains and qualified dividends, the maximum rate is 20 percent.

 Other Year-End Moves